The distinguished surname Perotti can be traced back to the ancient and beautiful region of Piedmont

 Perotti Settlers in United States in the 20th Century

-- Angelo Perotti, aged 53, who emigrated to America from Sorno, Italy, in 1905
+- Angelo Perotti, aged 53, who immigrated to America from Sorno, Italy, in 1905

-- Angelo Perotti, aged 44, who emigrated to the United States from Amelia, Italy, in 1910
+- Angelo Perotti, aged 44, who immigrated to the United States from Amelia, Italy, in 1910

-- Amintori Perotti, aged 22, who emigrated to the United States from Amelia, Italy, in 1910
+- Amintori Perotti, aged 22, who immigrated to the United States from Amelia, Italy, in 1910

 - Adelina Perotti, aged 31, who settled in America from Moissano, Italy, in 1911